FONTE-EID/fiber-optic-transmission-system-modeling/README.md

 # Fiber-Optic Transmission Systems Modeling

-A library modeling the fiber-optic channel governed by nonlinear schrödinger equation, accompanied with TX and RX DSP chain implementation
+This library modeles the fiber-optic channel governed by nonlinear Schrödinger (NLS) equation, accompanied with TX and RX DSP chain implementation.

+NLS equation is solved using Split-step Fourier method in this library.

+The TX and RX DSP chain module, for single-polarization, includes the following functions:

+- Modumation
+- Pulse shaping
+- Matched filtering
+- Chromatic dispersion compensation
+- Digital back-propgation
+- Carrier phase estimation
+- Detection
+- Demodulation

 ***This library is under documentation!***